MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 2. Select **Send**.

-3. Once a response is generated, select the sources to understand how the response was cited.
+3. Once a response is generated, select the sources to understand why the response was cited.

     > [!NOTE]
     > AI-generated content may be incorrect, so sources are provided for your review when possible.